 What are STEM Charging Stations?

 We know that when families, schools, and communities work together, children do better academically, behaviorally, and socially.
-That is why Explora and community partners including New Mexico State Library, Central New Mexico Community College (CNM), the Cariño Toy Lending Library, the New Mexico Public Broadcasting Station, and the Bernalillo County Early Childhood Accountability Partnership (ECAP) are building interest and awareness of the importance of early science, technology, engineering, and math (STEM) learning experiences through a variety of different learning opportunities.
+That is why Explora and community partners including New Mexico State Library, Central New Mexico Community College (CNM), UNM Early Childhood Services Center – Toy Lending & Resource Libraries, the New Mexico Public Broadcasting Station, and the Bernalillo County Early Childhood Accountability Partnership (ECAP) are building interest and awareness of the importance of early science, technology, engineering, and math (STEM) learning experiences through a variety of different learning opportunities.
 Together we are planting the seeds of STEM and creating community based “charging stations” to support our youngest learners and their families.

 Try out an activity, visit a library, take a course at CNM – click on the opportunities below to learn more.